China - Visiting the chairman

 No entrance

-The center of Beijing is dominated by the enormous walled area of the former imperial palace, where the emperor uncontested ruled the empire.
+The center of Beijing is dominated by the walled area of the former imperial palace, where the emperor uncontested ruled the empire.
 Construction began in 1406 and the last emperor abdicated in 1912.

 Hall of Supreme Harmony in Forbidden City, Beijing